 - Their (positive) experience interviewing with and joining your company

 - Your company culture, mission, and values

-- What they do outside of work; for example, if your company offers time off for volunteering, encourage employees to share how they spend that time and the causes they support
+- What the employees participated in outside of work; for example, if your company offers time off for volunteering, encourage them to share how they spend that time and the causes they support

 Likewise, encourage managers to use social media platforms like LinkedIn to publicly recognize employees and show their appreciation for their team’s hard work.
 This helps support employees’ desire to be recognized, as well as reinforces their advocacy efforts in a public forum.